 Defects on surfaces of optical materials limit the performance of high energy and high peak power laser systems.

-Imaging these defects in 3D, and including photoluminescence lifetime information (Figure below) allows PLS scientists to understand mechanisms of defect creation and mitigation strategies.
+Imaging these defects in 3D, and including photoluminescence lifetime information allows PLS scientists to understand mechanisms of defect creation and mitigation strategies.

-High resolution, high sensitivity transmission loss imaging (down to 0.1%) is used to measure the effects of exposures to many low and high fluence laser pulses.
+High-resolution, high-sensitivity transmission loss imaging (down to 0.1%) is used to measure the effects of exposures to many low and high fluence laser pulses.